-It is, therefore, vital that an employer ensures that any supporting evidence of wrongdoing is identified and prepared in accordance with relevant guidelines so that it can be relied upon.
+It is, therefore, vital that an employer ensures that any supporting evidence of wrongdoing, including employee data theft, is identified and prepared in accordance with relevant guidelines so that it can be relied upon.

-Commonly cases of data theft occur when an employee leaves to work for or to setup a rival business, taking with them important customer information and company sales data.
+Commonly cases of employee data theft occur when an employee leaves to work for or to setup a rival business, taking with them important customer information and company sales data.

 This type of fraud is referred to as ‘Dishonest Actions by staff to obtain benefits by theft or deception’ (where a person knowingly, and with intent, obtains or attempts to obtain a benefit for himself/herself and/or others through dishonest action, and where such conduct would constitute an offence).

 Employee data theft is (at least to some extent) a by-product of the challenging economic and employment climate of the UK as more employees are driven to steal from their employer or to manipulate systems such as incentive schemes in order to obtain funds.

-Whilst there is rarely a “smoking gun”, examination of hard copy diaries, files and notes, emails, mobile phones, handheld devices and laptops will often provide enough of a picture to decide whether to proceed.
+Whilst there is rarely a “smoking gun”, evidence of employee data theft may be found after an examination of hard copy diaries, files and notes, emails, mobile phones, handheld devices and laptops will often provide enough of a picture to decide whether to proceed.

 Relying upon an in-house IT department can also result in the loss of more data as, in the pursuit of attempting to preserve data, we have actually experienced them destroying any that may have been present as they are not equipped with the necessary tools or expertise to perform intricate computer forensic examinations and extract this valuable evidence without compromising its quality.